dipshiKush/Python_automation/README.md

 # Python_automation
-this is python automation repository
+this is python automation scripts to automate daily tasks.